kowala-tech/kcoin/docs/docs/smartcontracts/ExchangeMgr.md

 ### isExchange

-checks whether the given name is an whitelisted exchange or not
+checks whether the given name is a whitelisted exchange or not

 ```js
 function isExchange(string name) public view